 3.1 The goods delivered remain property of the contractor up until payment of all its claims from the business relationship – irrespective of the legal basis – and up until all bills of exchange or cheques given to the contractor in payment have been cashed.

-3.2 All claims of the client arising from resale of goods subject to retention of title are assigned to the contractor already now in its entirety as a precaution.
+3.2 All claims of the customer from a resale of the reserved goods are already now fully assigned to the contractor as a precaution, who in turn accepts this assignment.
 If the client includes claims form resales in an existing current account relationship with a third party, the respective assignable balance shall be deemed assigned up to the amount of the contractor’s claims.

 3.3 The contractor irrevocably authorises the client to collect the claims assigned to the contractor for his account in its own name.
 Upon request of the contractor, the client is obliged to disclose names and addresses of third-party debtors and the amount of all claims against the same.